Cocaine Detox: Get Assistance Now

 Free & Confidential Assessment – Call Now!

-Once inpatient or outpatient treatment is complete, the final element is choosing aftercare services.
+Once inpatient or outpatient treatment for cocaine is complete, the final element is choosing aftercare services.
 This may include continued treatment for mental health issues and remaining proactive regarding education for substance abuse disorder.

-Group meetings with peers in the form of 12-step programs like Narcotics Anonymous are effective forms of continued recovery options.
+Group meetings with peers in the form of 12-step programs like Cocaine Anonymous and Narcotics Anonymous are effective forms of continued recovery options.
 Ensuring that a strong support system is present also important for long-term recovery from cocaine abuse disorder.

 Icarus Behavioral Health provides all the resources needed for long-term recovery.
 If you or someone you love has an issue with cocaine abuse, we encourage you to contact one of our admissions specialists to inquire about treatment options.